Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 Written by Maureen McNulty

-Inoperable lung cancer — also known as unresectable lunger cancer — refers to a type of lung cancer that can not be removed completely through surgery.
-However, having inoperable cancer doesn’t mean that your situation is hopeless or that cancer can’t be treated.
+When a person living with lung cancer can’t undergo surgery for any reason, their condition is often called “inoperable lung cancer.”
+However, having inoperable cancer doesn’t mean that your condition is beyond treatment.
 Doctors can use several other types of treatments to help manage lung cancer, including radiation therapy, chemotherapy, targeted drug therapy, and immunotherapy.
-These treatments can make unresectable cancers resectable.
+These treatments can sometimes make inoperable cancers operable, or slow the progression of cancer and extend life.

 When Is Lung Cancer Inoperable?